akash2061/RUST-First-Code/readme.md

 # Hello Everyone...!

-### I am learning Rust Language. 🦀 <br> This is a basic Repo of My Learning Path...!
+### I am learning Rust Language. 🦀 <br> This Repository Chronicles my Journey through the Fundamentals of Rust, capturing the essence of My Learning Path....!